Cranberries singer Dolores O'Riordan dead at 46

 The Cranberries released the acoustic album "Something Else" in 2017 and had been due to tour Europe and North America.
 The tour was cut short because O'Riordan was suffering from back problems.

 In 2014, O'Riordan was accused of assaulting three police officers and a flight attendant during a flight from New York to Ireland.
-She pleaded guilty and was fined 6,000 euros ($6,600).
+She pleaded guilty and was fined 6,000 euros (USD 6,600).

 Medical records given to the court indicated she was mentally ill at the time of the altercation.
 After her court hearing O'Riordan urged other people suffering mental illness to seek help.